Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Natural selection is the engine driving evolution, and understanding its different modes is essential for explaining how populations change over time.
-On the AP Biology exam, you're being tested on your ability to recognize how selective pressures shape trait distributions, why certain phenotypes increase or decrease in frequency, and what environmental conditions favor each type of selection.
-These concepts connect directly to population genetics, Hardy-Weinberg equilibrium, and speciation—all major exam topics.
+Natural selection is the core mechanism driving evolution, and understanding its different modes is essential for explaining how populations change over time.
+On the AP Biology exam, you need to recognize how selective pressures shape trait distributions, why certain phenotypes increase or decrease in frequency, and what environmental conditions favor each type of selection.
+These concepts connect directly to population genetics, Hardy-Weinberg equilibrium, and speciation.

-Don't just memorize the names of selection types—know what each one does to a population's phenotype distribution and when you'd expect to see it in nature.
+Don't just memorize the names of selection types.
+Know what each one does to a population's phenotype distribution and when you'd expect to see it in nature.
 FRQs often ask you to interpret graphs showing trait distributions before and after selection, or to predict which selection type would operate in a given scenario.
-Master the underlying mechanisms, and you'll be ready for anything the exam throws at you.

 When environmental conditions change or new pressures emerge, populations often respond by shifting toward one phenotypic extreme.
 Directional selection moves the population's trait distribution in one direction, favoring individuals at one end of the phenotypic spectrum.